xvik/dropwizard-guicey/src/doc/docs/examples/jdbi.md

 }
 ```

-`UserMapper` and `UserBind` are used implicitly to convert Pojo into db record and back.
+`UserMapper` and `UserBind` are used implicitly to convert the POJO into a db record and back.

 You can use `@InTransaction` on repository method to enlarge transaction scope, but, in contrast
 to hibernate you dont't have to always declare it to avoid lazy initialization exception
-(because jdbi produce simple pojos).
+(because jdbi produces simple pojos).

 !!! note
-    `@InTrasaction` name was used to avoid confusion with commonly used `@Transactional` annotation.
+    `@InTrasaction` is named to avoid confusion with the commonly used `@Transactional` annotation.
-    You [can bind any annotation class](../extras/jdbi.md#intransaction) if you like to use different name (annotation is just a marker)
+    You [can bind any annotation class](../extras/jdbi.md#intransaction) if you like to use a different name (the annotation is just a marker)